neilsable/population-insights-dashboard/README.md

 - Deploy a web‑based demo using Python or Streamlit for interactive exploration.

 ## About me:
-- ** I created this project to demonstrate end‑to‑end analytics capability:
+- **I created this project to demonstrate end‑to‑end analytics capability**:

 - Designing and modelling a dataset from scratch
 - Translating real‑world questions into metrics and KPIs